opsschool/curriculum/sysadmin_tools.rst

 byobu
 -----
+Byobu_ is a much more user-friendly wrapper around one of screen or tmux.
+It provides profile support, sane keybindings, configuration utilities and a system status notification bar for most Linux, BSD or Mac operating systems.

-Byobu is available in major distro's as a packaged binary.
+Byobu is available in major distros as a packaged binary.
 It runs as a wrapper around either screen or tmux, launching byobu will run whichever the package maintainer included as a dependency, if you have both installed, you can select explicitly with byobu-{screen,tmux}.

-Byobu gives you a much more friendly face into your multiplexer, basic configuration is launched with F9 or byobu-config.
+Basic configuration is launched with F9 or byobu-config.

 Scrollback starts with F7, mark the start of your buffer by hitting the spacebar, then use the spacebar again to mark the end of your selection (which will be copied into byobu's clipboard automatically).
 Press Byobu-Escape (typically Ctrl-A) + [ to paste.

 References